There Goes His Baby: Usher Shares First Precious Pic Of Princess Sovereign

 How cute is this picture?

+“She came out early,” Usher explained to DeGeneres.
+“She was scheduled to be a Scorpio but decided she had a different plan.
+Libras, you know, they kinda have their minds made up what they wanna do.”

+“It’s funny because the umbilical cord was wrapped around her wrists.
+So she’s pulling the thing, like, ‘Pull me outta here, it’s time to go!’ ” Usher recalled.

-Usher’s partner and Sovereign’s mom, Jennifer Goicoechea also shared a solo shot of baby girl, draped in a white robe with matching turban and flip flops, sitting in a tiny leopard print chair with a prop laptop.
+The R&B crooner’s partner and Sovereign’s mom, Jennifer Goicoechea also shared a solo shot of their baby girl, draped in a white robe with matching turban and flip flops, sitting in a tiny leopard print chair with a prop laptop.

 “Sovë helping me with album credits 😂😂” the music executive captioned her daughter’s photo.